-Contexts is the newsletter of the Group Analytic Society, edited by Terry Birchmore and Peter Zelaskowski.
-PREVIOUS ISSUES, IN FULL, ARE AVAILABLE ON THIS PAGE BELOW.
+Contexts is the newsletter of the Group Analytic Society, edited by Peter Zelaskowski.
+Previous issues, in full, can be downloaded using the links on the right.
 Contexts publishes short articles, correspondence, and news about society events.
 Please view our past issues and contact the editor (via the Society Office or his email address provided on this site) if you would like to send articles or other pieces for publication.

 Contexts welcomes contributions from GAS members and non-members on a variety of topics: Have you run or attended a group-analytic or group psychotherapy workshop?
 Are you involved in a group-analytic or group psychotherapy project that others might want to learn about?
 Would you like to share your ideas or professional concerns with a wide range of colleagues?
 If so, send us an article for publication by post, e-mail, or fax.
 Articles submitted for publication should be between 500 and 3,000 words long, or between one and eight A4 pages.
 Writing for Contexts is an ideal opportunity to begin your professional writing career with something that is informal, even witty or funny, a short piece that is a report of an event, a report about practice, a review of a book or film, or stray thoughts that you have managed to capture on paper.
 Give it a go!

 Please don’t worry about language, grammar and the organisation of your piece.
 We, as editors, receive many pieces from non-English speaking countries and it is our job to work with you to create a piece of writing that is grammatical and reads well in English.
 This help also extends to English speakers who may need help and advice about the coherence and organisation of a piece of work.
 The elements checked by us as editors may include:

 - End-of-line word divisions and bad breaks (incorrect line or page breaks)

 - Errors and inconsistencies in punctuation